awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 ### Props<a name="csharp-props"></a>

-All AWS Construct Library classes are instantiated using three arguments: the *scope* in which the construct is being defined \(its parent in the construct tree\), a *name*, and *props*, a bundle of key/value pairs that the construct uses to configure the resources it creates\.
+All AWS Construct Library classes are instantiated using three arguments: the *scope* in which the construct is being defined \(its parent in the construct tree\), an *id*, and *props*, a bundle of key/value pairs that the construct uses to configure the resources it creates\.
 Other classes and methods also use the "bundle of attributes" pattern for arguments\.

 In C\#, props are expressed using a props type\.
 In idiomatic C\# fashion, we can use an object initializer to set the various properties\.
 Here we're creating an Amazon S3 bucket using the `Bucket` construct; its corresponding props type is `BucketProps`\.